DevExpress/devextreme-ui-template-gallery/README.md

 # Devextreme UI Template Gallery

 Devextreme UI Template Gallery is a repository with a real-word application demo.
 This demo illustrates how to integrate various DevExtreme UI components into a web application.
-The projects in this repository includes the CRM and Project Management UI/UX patterns with source code for Angular.
+The projects in this repository include the CRM and Project Management UI/UX patterns with source code for Angular.

 > Vue and React projects are under development.